abnerrjo/BlogSourceCode/source/_posts/2017-01-28-eyeball-tracking-for-mouse-control-in-opencv.markdown

 }
 ```

-As you can see, I'm taking the difference of position between the current eyeball position and the previous eyeball position.
+As you can see, I'm taking the difference of position between the current iris position and the previous iris position.
 Of course, this is not the best option.
-Ideally, we would detect the "gaze direction" in relation to difference between the eyeball position and the "rested" eyeball position.
+Ideally, we would detect the "gaze direction" in relation to difference between the iris position and the "rested" iris position.
 I let it for you to implement!
 Not that hard.

 That's it!
 Here is the full source code: